NewtonBench: Benchmarking Generalizable Scientific Law Discovery in LLM Agents: Conclusion

 \subsubsection{Ethics Statement}

 \textsc{NewtonBench} is designed exclusively for benchmarking and evaluating the scientific discovery capabilities of LLM agents in a fully contamination-free, virtual environment.
-The metaphysical shifts applied to physical laws ensure the tasks are novel and not directly suitable for training LLMs to discover real-world physics.
+The counterfactual law shifts applied to physical laws ensure the tasks are novel and not directly suitable for training LLMs to discover real-world physics.
 Due to the interactive, model‑system nature of the tasks, we exclude traditional symbolic regression methods that do not support model systems and LLM‑based symbolic regression pipelines whose prior reliance and workflows are incompatible with our protocol; these are outside the scope of this evaluation.
 We caution that the benchmark is not intended as a training dataset for developing stronger physics discovery models, but rather as a controlled tool for fair and rigorous evaluation.
 All shifted laws were curated by expert co‑authors (Physics Olympiad backgrounds) and cross‑validated.
+Furthermore, while the physics domain was selected as the most representative ground for scientific law discovery, we posit that the findings of \textsc{NewtonBench} are generalizable to fields such as chemistry and biology.
+This generalization holds because the core cognitive process—isolating variables to derive mathematical relationships—is isomorphic across disciplines.
+Whether elucidating reaction kinetics in chemistry or modeling enzyme dynamics in quantitative biology, the discovery process demands the same rigorous interplay of hypothesis testing and symbolic abstraction.
+Consequently, \textsc{NewtonBench} serves as a robust indicator of an agent’s potential to drive discovery across the broader spectrum of the natural sciences.